micalexander/klas/readme.md

 ## Installation
 1. Copy the repository to your /wp-content/themes folder
 2. Move .htaccess and wp-config.php files out of the theme folder and into the wordpress root directory
-3. Rename the theme folder, and update paths in the following locations: sass/ie.scss
-4. Update your wp-config.php file as usual (add db credentials, salts, etc)
+3. Update your wp-config.php file as usual (add db credentials, salts, etc)
-5. Refresh your permalinks
+4. Refresh your permalinks

 **Note for Shared Hosting:** The line `Options All -Indexes` in .htaccess may cause 4xx/5xx errors site-wide on some shared servers.
 Please remove this line if necessary.